dotnetrdf/dotnetrdf/docs/user_guide/working_with_graphs.md

 ## Graph Equality

 Graph Equality (aka Isomorphism) is supported through use of the standard `Equals(Object obj)` method.
 We also provide an additional overload `Equals(IGraph g, out Dictionary mapping)` which determines equality and if the Graphs are equivalent returns the mapping of Blank Nodes between the two graphs.
-See [[Equality and Comparison|Equality-And-Comparison]] for more discussion of this.
+See [Equality and Comparison](equality_and_comparison.md) for more discussion of this.

 ## Graph Difference